ICRAR/libprofit/docs/api.rst

 *libprofit* has two main data types: the model class (:class:`Model`) and the base profile class (:class:`Profile`).
-We introduce the base profile first, then the model.
+We introduce the model first, then the base profile.

 As a small reference, see the following class diagram.